EdwardvanRaak/PolynomialSubsetSum/README.md

 Coming soon: Improvements (will transition to BigDecimal rather than double for greater range in inputs), coherent comments and explanations, fixes when/if people break it, and a proof of the method.

 UPDATE: 11/25: the experimental method I used to reduce runtime to O(n^5) turned out to be a fluke, causing false negatives.
-Reverted back to the old, slow O(n^8) algorithm; false negatives no lonoger seem to appear.
+Reverted back to the old, slow O(n^8) algorithm; false negatives no longer seem to appear.
+Going to investigate patterns to see if there is a true way to reduce this O(n^8) runtime.

 Questions?
 Comments?
 Suggestions?
 Feel free to email me (aubrey.alston.1@gmail.com).